DELHI, INDIA

 UNDERSTANDING OF LITIGATION

-• Pre-Litigation Investigation: Before filing a lawsuit, parties often engage in a pre-litigation investigation to gather facts, evaluate the merits of the case, and determine whether litigation is the best course of action.
-This stage involves collecting evidence, interviewing witnesses, and reviewing relevant documents to build a strong foundation for the case.
+• Pre-Litigation Investigation: Before initiating a lawsuit, we conduct thorough investigations to gather facts, assess case merits, and determine the best course of action.
+This involves collecting evidence, interviewing witnesses, and reviewing documents to build a robust foundation.

-• Pleadings: The litigation process formally begins with the filing of pleadings.
-The plaintiff files a complaint outlining the facts of the case, the legal basis for the lawsuit, and the relief sought.
-The defendant then files an answer, responding to the allegations and presenting any defenses or counterclaims.
+• Pleadings: The process begins with the plaintiff filing a complaint, detailing the facts, legal basis, and relief sought.
+The defendant responds with an answer, addressing allegations and raising defenses or counterclaims.

-• Trial: If the case is not settled or dismissed during the pre-trial stages, it proceeds to trial.
-During the trial, both parties present their arguments, evidence, and witness testimonies to a judge or jury.
-The judge or jury then evaluates the evidence and renders a decision, known as a verdict, which resolves the dispute.
+• Trial: If unresolved, the case proceeds to trial, where both parties present arguments, evidence, and witness testimonies to a judge or jury, who then deliver a verdict.

 Types of Litigation